Arjun-G-Ravi/Non-AI-Notes/01_Mathematics/01_Linear Algebra/04_Eigen values and Eigen vectors.md

 When the transformation is 3d rotation, the eigen vector will be the axis of rotation.

 ![Alt text](<Screenshot from 2023-12-24 11-45-21.png>)

+# Characteristic Polynomial
+The characteristic polynomial is a concept in linear algebra that is associated with square matrices.
+Given a square matrix A, the characteristic polynomial is obtained by finding the determinant of the matrix A−λI, where λ is a scalar variable, and I is the identity matrix of the same size as A. The characteristic polynomial is obtained by solving `det(A−λI)= 0`.

+The roots of the characteristic equation are the eigen values of the of the matrix.